Nova1545/ScrapMechanicBlueprintImageCreator/README.md

 Q: What is the BlocksCache.json file for?

-A: To promote speed and so I dont have to manualy add the blocks the game has, SMBIC will create a json file containing all of the blocks (Wood, Metal, Concreate) with names and UUID's (Way the game and mods identify blocks and parts)
+A: To promote speed and so I dont have to manualy add the blocks the game has, SMBIC will create a json file containing all of the blocks (Wood, Metal, Concreate) names and UUID's (Way the game and mods identify blocks and parts)

 Q: Have a suggestion or having troubles with SMBIC?